mple06/fivedayforecastML/README.md

 ## Installation

 This application was built using HTML, CSS, and JQuery.
 This app used 3 API's below from OpenWeather (https://openweathermap.org/api).
-Layout powered by Bootstrap and current date is powered by moment.JS.
+Bootstrap was the framework for the application and current date is powered by moment.JS.
   - Current Weather Data
   - 5 Day Forecast
   - One Call